odoo/documentation/content/developer/reference/extract_api.rst

 Flow
 ----

-The flow is the same for the three services.
+The flow is the same for each document type.

-#. | Call :ref:`/parse <extract_api/parse>` to submit your invoices (one call for each
+#. | Call :ref:`/parse <extract_api/parse>` to submit your documents (one call for each
-     invoice).
-On success, you receive a `document_uuid` in the response.
+     document).
+On success, you receive a `document_token` in the response.
 #. | You then have to regularly poll :ref:`/get_result <extract_api/get_result>` to get the
      document's parsing status.
    | Alternatively, you can provide a `webhook_url` at the time of the call to
      :ref:`/parse <extract_api/parse>` and you will be notified (via a POST request) when the result is ready.
-#. | Once the result is received, you can validate it by calling
-     :ref:`/validate <extract_api/validate>` and sending the expected values.
-   | This step is optional but greatly helps the system to improve.

 The HTTP POST method should be used for all of them.
 A python implementation of the full flow for invoices can be found :download:`here <extract_api/implementation.py>` and a token for integration